-As at September 30, 2021, the Company's major interest bearing liability is its JPM facility, RBC facility, and promissory note issued to MyHealth's previous shareholders.
-With all other variables held constant, a 10% increase in the interest rate would have reduced net income by approximately \$297 (2020 - nil) for the nine months ended September 30, 2021.
+As at December 31, 2021, the Company's major interest bearing liability is its JPM facility, RBC facility, and promissory note issued to MyHealth's previous shareholders.
+With all other variables held constant, a 10% increase in the interest rate would have reduced net income by approximately \$489 (2020 - nil) for the year ended December 31, 2021.
 There would be an equal and opposite impact on net income with a 10% decrease in the interest rate.

-d.
 Foreign currency risk

 The Company's parent company presentation and functional currency is the Canadian dollar.
-With the acquisition of Circle Medical in November 2020 and CRH in April 2021 and the acquisition of WISP, Inc. ("WISP") in October 2021 (functional currency is in the US dollar), a majority part of the business operations is in the U.S. and these subsidiaries' net assets are exposed to foreign currency translation risk.
+With the acquisition of Circle Medical Technologies, Inc. in November 2020, CRH in April 2021 and the acquisition of WISP in October 2021 (functional currency is the US dollar), a majority part of the business operations is in the U.S. and these subsidiaries are exposed to foreign currency translation risk.
+A 10% movement in foreign exchange rates versus the United States dollar would result in approximately \$1.6 million change in the Company's net profit.